oceanobservatories-community/2025-Summer-School-Acoustics/docs/day01_ooi_jhub_setup.md

 We will next create a `.netrc` file in our home directory to store these access credentials.
 Set up these access credentials by running the `setup_ooi_creds.sh` script.

 In the JupyterHub terminal:
-- Navigate to the `scripts/` directory in the cloned summer school repository
+- Navigate to the `scripts` directory in the cloned summer school repository
   ```bash
   cd ~
   cd 2025-Summer-School-Acoustics/scripts